johnzhou721/Python-Apple-support/USAGE.md

 If you have any third party dependencies with binary components, they'll also need to go through the processing of the scripts in steps 6 and 7.

+### Alternate Approach for Steps 6 & 7

+An alternative approach would be to use the XCFramework template under ``framework-template``, and change:
+- In the "root" ``Info.Plist``, change the module name, using find and replace.
+The binary path might be wrong but it does not matter in embedding.
+- In each of the "subframeworks" ``Info.plist``, change the binary name there.
+- Rename the sub-frameworks to 1) stay consistent with change #1 and 2) get Python to find the correct path.
+- Change up the files, use the correct simulator / actual thing.

+Then, add your XCFramework to a Copy Files build phrase.
+Change the destination to ``Frameworks``, and drag in the XCFrameworks.
+Let Xcode and the patched version of Python do the rest!!!

+For macOS or macOS Catalyst builds, you can directly drag in all of the dylibs.

 ## Accessing the Python runtime

 There are 2 ways to access the Python runtime in your project code.